British Columbia: Outdoor life and athletics

 Given its varied mountainous terrain and its coasts, lakes, rivers, and forests, British Columbia has long been enjoyed for pursuits like hiking and camping, rock climbing and mountaineering, hunting and fishing.

 Water sports, both motorized and non-motorized, are enjoyed in many places.
 Sea kayaking opportunities abound on the British Columbia coast with its fjords.
 Whitewater rafting and kayaking are popular on many inland rivers.
 Sailing and sailboarding are widely enjoyed.

 In winter, cross-country and telemark skiing are much enjoyed, and in recent decades high-quality downhill skiing has been developed in the Coast Mountain range and the Rockies, as well as in the southern areas of the Shuswap Highlands and the Columbia Mountains.
 Snowboarding has mushroomed in popularity since the early 1990s.
-The 2010 Winter Olympics downhill events were held in Whistler Blackcomb area of the province, while the indoor events were conducted in the Vancouver area.
+The 2010 Winter Olympics downhill events were held in the Whistler Blackcomb area of the province, while the indoor events were conducted in the Vancouver area.

 In Vancouver and Victoria (as well as some other cities), opportunities for joggers and bicyclists have been developed.
 Cross-country bike touring has been popular since the ten-speed bike became available many years ago.
 Since the advent of the more robust mountain bike, trails in more rugged and wild places have been developed for them.
 A 2016 poll on global biking website Pinkbike rated BC as the top destination mountain bikers would like to ride.
 Some of the province's retired rail beds have been converted and maintained for hiking, biking, and cross-country skiing.
 Longboarding is also a popular activity because of the hilly geography of the region.

-Horseback riding is enjoyed by many British Columbians.
-Opportunities for trail riding, often into especially scenic areas, have been established for tourists in numerous areas of the province.

-British Columbia also has strong participation levels in many other sports, including golf, tennis, soccer, hockey, Canadian football, rugby union, lacrosse, baseball, softball, basketball, curling, disc golf, Ultimate and figure skating.
-British Columbia has produced many outstanding athletes, especially in aquatic and winter sports.

-Consistent with both increased tourism and increased participation in diverse recreations by British Columbians has been the proliferation of lodges, chalets, bed and breakfasts, motels, hotels, fishing camps, and park-camping facilities in recent decades.

 In certain areas, there are businesses, non-profit societies, or municipal governments dedicated to promoting ecotourism in their region.
 A number of British Columbia farmers offer visitors to combine tourism with farm work, for example, through the WWOOF Canada program.